gitops-demo-ocp/mq-spring-app/README.md

 </p>

-# MQ Client Java Spring Boot microservice
+# MQ Client Java Spring Boot microservices

 Sample MQ Client Java Spring Boot application.
 It contains no default application code, but comes with standard best practices, including a health check and application metric monitoring.
 More